Lovable, Bolt, and v0 generate real React code in minutes. How do AI website builders compare to WordPress on speed, cost, flexibility, and ownership?

 Complex backend logic is a problem.
 Community feedback consistently reports that Lovable struggles with permission systems, multi-step business logic, and anything beyond basic CRUD operations.
 The AI sometimes enters debugging loops that consume credits without resolving the issue.

-Credit costs are unpredictable.
+Credit costs spiral on real projects.
 The Pro plan includes 100 monthly credits plus 5 daily credits (up to 150 per month).
 But real-world spending can reach $200 or more on a single project when debugging burns through credits.
 CheckThat.ai estimates true annual costs of $2,000 to $5,000 once you include Supabase hosting and domain registration.
+By comparison, a professional agency builds a complete business website for $4,000 to $10,000 with no ongoing credit costs, no debugging loops, and a site that actually works on launch day.

 There is no CMS.
 Content updates require changing code or connecting an external content management system.
 A marketing team cannot log in and update a blog post the way they can with WordPress.